OUR CHARITIES

 Music has the power to inspire, and when inspiration meets opportunity, lives are changed.
 Our goal, through the gift of music, is to empower children living in difficult circumstances to stretch beyond limitations and overcome obstacles.
 We invite you to join us, because together we can accomplish something big.
 We envision a day when every child with a passion for music can say, “Now I Play Along Too.”

-Additional and Previous Charities
+Previous Charities

 Polycystic kidney disease (PKD) is one of the most common, life-threatening genetic diseases affecting thousands in America and millions worldwide.
 There is no treatment or cure for PKD.
 The PKD Foundation is the only organization in the U.S. solely dedicated to finding treatments and a cure forPKD to improve the lives of those it affects.
 We do this through promoting programs of research, education, advocacy, support and awareness on a national level, along with direct services to local communities across the country.
 Our vision is that one day no one will suffer the full effects of PKD.
 The Foundation supports PKD-relevant scientific and clinical meetings that bring together PKD scientists from around the world to discuss current findings and encourage research collaboration.